Henrique-Aleixo/red-scare/README.md

   3. **All Other Graphs**
      - Output "!?" (unsolved) - no polynomial-time solution implemented
-     - This ensures we only use polynomial-time algorithms as required
+     - Only use polynomial-time algorithms as required

 - **Implementation Details**:
   - Uses only polynomial-time algorithms (trees: O(n), DAGs: O(n+m))
-  - Enhanced tree detection: handles both directed and undirected trees
+  - Tree detection: handles both directed and undirected trees
-  - Enhanced DAG detection: tries force-directed conversion for undirected graphs
+  - DAG detection: tries force-directed conversion for undirected graphs
   - Iterative DFS for cycle detection (avoids recursion depth limits on large graphs)
-  - Handles graphs with up to 80,000 vertices without stack overflow
   - No exact solvers or heuristics - strictly polynomial-time only
-  - All methods respect simple path constraints (no repeated vertices)
+  - Respects simple path constraints (no repeated vertices)
-  - For instances that are neither trees nor DAGs, correctly identifies as unsolved

 ## Results